AzabAhmad/ArabicSyrianDialectDatasets/README.md

 Currently, two datasets are planned for release:

-- Syrian Dialect Topic Detection Dataset
+- Arabic Topic Detection Dataset for Syrian Dialect

-- ASASy: Sentiment Analysis Corpus of Syrian Dialect Facebook Posts
+- Sentiment Analysis Corpus of Syrian Dialect Facebook Posts (ASASy).

 Each dataset will be organized in a separate folder with its own documentation, description, and usage instructions.